Each year Southern Living releases several lists boasting “The South’s Best.”

 St. Simons Island took a strong second, celebrated for its historic architecture surrounded by moss-draped oaks, not to mention the laid-back local lifestyle and long level beaches that seem to never end when the tide is low.

-St. Simons’ Southern Soul Barbeque also took the #1 spot for The South’s Best Barbecue Joints and the Jekyll Island Club Hotel took the #3 spot for The South’s Best Hotels.
+St. Simons’ Southern Soul Barbeque also took the #1 spot for The South’s Best Barbecue Joints.

-Jekyll Island also landed the #7 spot on The South’s Best Islands with its unspoiled beaches, towering oaks and meandering marshlands, as well as the bike-friendly Tybee Island at #10 highlighted for their relaxed lifestyle.
+Jekyll Island also landed the #7 spot on The South’s Best Islands.
+It, too, offers unspoiled beaches, towering oaks and meandering marshlands.

 North of St. Simons and Jekyll Islands is Tybee Island.
 With its bike-friendly and relaxed lifestyle, Tybee Island ranked at #10 on the list from Southern Living.